MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 ### Work item queries

 With queries you can find and triage a list of change management requests or work items tagged with a change management tag.
-You can also use the Was Ever operator to determine if work went through a ...

-In addition, you can filter work items that
-- Monitor and review change additions - query by tag or work items
-- Monitor scope creep - sprint burndown
-- Review was ever queries

 ### Team velocity and unplanned work